Denloob/pendulum/README.md

 ## Running

-After compiling, the you can find the binary at `./bin/pendulum`.
+After compiling, you can find the binary at `./bin/pendulum`.
 You can also use
 ```sh
 make run